 If you have a drug or substance abuse problem, it does not automatically mean that your ex will get sole custody of your children.
 But it does mean you will likely face substantial hurdles to obtain your desired custody schedule.

 The court may temporarily restrict you from your children, order supervised visitation, and order you to undergo drug and alcohol treatment.
-You may be upset that you are forced to undergo rehabilitation, counseling, and drug screens, but judges often reward parents who take successful steps to better themselves in the interests of their children.
+Judges often reward parents who take successful steps to better themselves in the interests of their children.